mssch/kismatic/docs/INTENT.md

 ![](skunkworks.jpg)

-*I would like to build and grow a big cluster for my team to share and work with.
+*I would like to build and grow a production cluster for my team to share and work with.
 I don't need to share much with other people in the company, want to avoid introducing complexity to our network or I prefer the security of not having all of my Kubernetes pods addressable automatically by anybody with access to the network.
-This is a production environment, but we can probably survive a major disaster so long as it is low risk.*
+This is a production environment, but we can probably survive a major disaster so long as it is low risk to workloads.*

 ## What you need: